Tele-Monitoring in the ICU: Where Is Your Doctor?

 What Can Go Wrong?

-Communication breakdowns occur when doctors are not properly informed by tele-ICU staff of potential issues regarding their patients’ health, the possibility of preventable adverse events (PAEs) increases.
+Communication breakdowns occur when doctors are not properly informed by tele-ICU staff of potential issues regarding their patients’ health.
+When this happens, the possibility of preventable adverse events (PAEs) increases.
 Because tele-ICUs rely more on technology, rather than human monitoring, quality of care can suffer, and warning signs fall through cracks when equipment failures occur.

 Tele-ICUs could easily miss: